Pay With Your Mobile Phone

 - Use security features that help you find a misplaced device or that “wipe” a lost or stolen device.

 Mobile Payment Challenges

 Mobile payments might make your life a lot easier.
 But you might not want to leave the house without other forms of payment just yet.
 Retailers have not completely warmed up to the idea, so you’ll need to pay the old-fashioned way from time to time.
-Then there’s the problem of a dead battery—the more we depend on technology, the more we really depend on it (your cash, checks, and cards work whether or not your phone does).
+Plus, there’s the problem of a dead battery—the more we depend on technology, the more helpless we are when it fails.

-Ultimately, paying with your mobile phone might be an additional option that you use when it’s available.
-After a few years, the world will catch up with your desire to pay this way (in part due to laws requiring better payment terminals that accept chip-and-PIN or EMV cards).
+Ultimately, paying with your mobile phone might be an option that you use when it’s available.
+In time, it’s likely that the world will catch up with your desire to pay this way, and competitors will improve these systems.
 Until then, maybe swiping a card isn’t all that bad.